What are the team benefits?

 The Sheriff’s Office personal time off (PTO) program is used for both sick and vacation leave.
-Full-time employees accrue 200 hours per year.
+Full-time employees accrue 200 PTO hours per year.
 The amount of leave accrued by the employee increases over time based on the length of service with the agency.
 Additionally, full-time employees receive 10 paid holidays, including a paid day off for the employee’s birthday.

 Sheriff’s Office employees can opt to participate in a Nationwide 457(b) deferred compensation plan which allows employees to put aside pre-tax money from each paycheck toward retirement.
 Contributions are tax-deferred, meaning employees don’t pay income taxes on the contributions or earnings until they retire and/or begin to take payments from the account.
 An after tax Nationwide Roth contribution plan is also available.

 Medical Flexible Spending Account

 SCSO offers a Medical Flexible Spending Account that allows employees to set aside pre-tax dollars to pay for various, qualified out-of-pocket medical expenses.
 That account can pay for medical expenses that the employee or the employee’s dependents incur even if they are not enrolled in SCSO’s health insurance plan.

 Life and Disability Insurance

 Life insurance, as well as accidental death and dismemberment insurance, is provided to full-time employees at no cost.
 It is paid out at one times the employee’s annual salary.
 Optional employee, spouse, and/or child life insurance coverage is also available at additional cost to the employee.
 Full-time employees also automatically receive membership in a temporary disability bank as well as employer paid long-term disability with buy-up option available.
 Sworn and certified personnel are provided with additional line-of-duty death benefits.